This is a homemade demotivator that someone created just for those of us who live in the Land of Lincoln. Enjoy!

 1/2 cup grated paremsan cheese

-minced garlic (to taste, I used 2 cloves)
+minced garlic (to taste, I used 2 cloves)salt

 cayenne pepper